 Provocateurs and False Flags

-TigerSwan's retired military agent Porter, called out on his radio to provoke water protectors.
+TigerSwan's retired military agent Porter, called out on his radio in an attempt to provoke water protectors.

 Pretending to be a water protector, Porter would call out on his radio from the North Bridge of the Cannon Ball River: